Months 11-14

 I started my job search process in December.

-I realise that the exciting experiences and all the good things I felt didn’t necessarily correct the underlying issues that I had with work.
+I realise that the exciting experiences and all the good things I felt over the course of the sabbatical didn’t necessarily correct the underlying emotions that I had with work.

 As soon as I started applying for jobs, all the worries, concerns and frustrations came back.
-I needed a separate period of time to deal with all these underlying issues, aside from the exciting growth in other areas that I had previously pursued with other areas.
+I realised that I needed a separate period of time to deal with all these underlying issues, aside from the exciting growth in other areas that I had previously pursued with other areas.

 How do I keep the learnings and takeaways that I had over the past year?